-Functional and non-functional requirements are the pillar of your project articulating your needs & wishes and specifying the task for your development team.
-You can start writing them down soon after issuing your RFP for ecommerce website to have a clear picture of your website by the time you choose a vendor.
+Functional and non-functional requirements are the pillar of your project.
+They articulate your needs and wishes and specify the tasks for your development team.
+You can start writing them down soon after issuing your ecommerce RFP to have a clear picture of your website by the time you choose a vendor.

-All of our projects at Elogic start with a brief clarifying the client’s functional and non-functional requirements.
+All of our projects at Elogic start with a brief clarifying the client’s functional and non-functional requirements for the online shopping project.
 Unless a client sends a list directly to us, we issue a document for them to fill out (see it as a downloadable bonus at the end of the article!).
-This way, we’re sure that we understand their business needs, while the client can adjust the project budget & scope and deliver positive shopping experiences on the website.
+This way, we’re sure that we understand their business needs, while the client can adjust the project budget and scope and deliver positive online shopping experiences on the website.

-In this article, we’ll explain the difference between the functional and non-functional requirements and present a list of most common ones based on our clients’ real-life examples.
+In this article, we’ll explain the difference between the functional and non-functional requirements for online shopping systems and present a list of the most common ones based on our clients’ real-life examples.
 We’ll also share some tips on how to organize the requirements and what they should look like.

-The main difference between functional and non-functional requirements lies in their scope and purpose.
+The main difference between functional and non-functional requirements of ecommerce websites lies in their scope and purpose.

 Non-functional requirements (NFRs) are the how of your website.
 Named quality attributes of a system, they form user experience and imply some global, abstract expectations from the product.
-Non-functional requirements may derive from a sum of functional requirements and are implemented as a sum of web features.
+Non-functional requirements of online shopping systems may derive from a sum of functional requirements for an ecommerce website and are implemented as a sum of web features.

 If you can afford that — great!
 Your store will be a customer magnet delivering optimal user experience.
 If, on the other hand, you’re tight on budget, consider adding only the essential non-functional requirements that will satisfy your users.
 Ideally, you’ll want to find the golden mean between the functional and non-functional requirements for an ecommerce website and balance them bearing in mind your business goals and objectives.

-Responsible for the system behavior, functional requirements can be very different depending on one’s business needs and niche.
-For instance, fashion websites usually allow some product attributes to be selected by the customer (e.g., color, size, etc.); travel companies may require a chatbot providing assistance to the user; luxury goods & jewelry brands need a zooming feature on a product detail page (PDP).
+Responsible for the online shopping system behavior, functional requirements can be very different depending on one’s business needs and niche.
+For instance, fashion websites usually allow some product attributes to be selected by the customer (e.g., color, size, etc.); travel companies may require a chatbot providing assistance to the user; luxury goods and jewelry online businesses need a zooming feature on a product detail page (PDP).

 Here are a few must-have sets of functional requirements applicable to all ecommerce websites.

-Indicate which third-party software you want to add to your new website.
-Or maybe you’re replatforming and wish to preserve the systems you’re using now.
 This requirement concerns both systems streamlining business operations (like ERP, CRM, PIM) and flexible payment gateways for your customers.
-Specifying a number of third-party integrations will make your ecommerce architecture structured and ready for your business scaling in the future.
+Specifying the number of third-party integrations will make your ecommerce architecture structured and ready for your business scaling in the future.